Although a relatively new township, according to Maryborough Historical

 Traditional owners have undertaken cultural assessments in the Poona area and we know Poona Point is of noted cultural significance to the Butchulla people and so too, there are many parts of the adjacent bushland that have identified aspects of cultural significance.
 The large Fig Tree on Poona Point was recently listed on the Council's 'Register of Significant Trees'.

-The South Sea Islanders (Kanakas), first arriving in 1867 and working on the cane farms around Maryborough, are understood to have regularly trekked many miles to Poona to a great source of fresh seafood and are said to have established the fish traps, the remnants of which can still be seen today.
+The South Sea Islanders (Kanakas), first arriving in 1867 and working on the cane farms around Maryborough, are understood to have regularly trekked many miles to Poona to a great source of fresh seafood and are said to have utilised the Butchulla established fish traps, the remnants of which can still be seen today.

 The Cliffs on Poona Creek were the site of an early dugong hunting industry with the oil extracted and used for medicinal purposes.
-The decline in dugong numbers led to the industry closing in the 1880's.
+A dugong processing factory operated on Stewart Island but the decline in dugong numbers led to the industry closing in the 1880's.

 The Great Sandy Strait was exploited for its huge oyster beds from about 1870 for around 30 years until the industry was wrecked by an introduced disease.
 It is understood that a number of the oyster men at the time, had their camp on the Poona shore.

 Early pioneers of Poona were the Jamieson family; graziers from Tiaro.
 There was a single dwelling on a clearing at Poona Point which was believed to have been constructed around 1900.
 Access to the property was via a sand track and a crude log bridge across Stony Creek.
 In the adjacent aerial photo of 1940 you can see evidence of the track and where it crosses Stony Creek.